 Best MCP Gateway for Claude Code to Reduce Tokens by 50%

-This article breaks down why token costs spiral in multi-MCP setups, and how routing Claude Code through Bifrost as an MCP gateway solves it.
+This post unpacks why token costs balloon in multi-MCP setups, and how an MCP gateway like Bifrost flattens the curve.

-Why MCP Servers Inflate Your Token Usage
+Why Multiple MCP Servers Drive Token Costs Up

-What an MCP Gateway Actually Does
+What an MCP Gateway Is Doing for You

 claude mcp add --transport http bifrost <http://localhost:8080/mcp>